kjell5317/clok/README.md

 # CLOK

-The minimalist smart Clock you need!
+The minimalist Smart Clock you need!